 In Belém, you’ll get up and close with Portugal’s glorious past and the legendary Portuguese explorations.
 Many famous explorers embarked from Belém on their discovery expeditions.
 Bartholomeu Dias reached and rounded the Cape of Good Hope, while Vasco da Gama discovered the sea route to India.

-It was a time of prosperity, leading to the construction of magnificent monuments like the Belém Tower and the Jeronimos Monastery, one of the many beautiful UNESCO World Heritage Sites in Europe.
+It was a time of prosperity, leading to the construction of magnificent monuments like the Jeronimos Monastery, one of Europe’s many beautiful UNESCO World Heritage Sites.

 In the morning, board tram number 15 from Baixa and observe the city as you head towards Belém.
 Once you get off the tram, the first landmark you’ll reach is the Jeronimos Monastery.